 - NAMA's operating performance is strong - Acquired 12,000 loans (over 60,000 saleable property units) related to €74bn par of loans of 780 debtors for €32bn - NAMA continues to generate net profit after impairment charges. - It has repaid 100% of €30.2bn of original senior debt - NAMA exceeded its senior debt redemption targets well ahead of schedule.
-It remains on course, subject to market conditions, to redeem its small amount of subordinated debt by 2020. - NAMA could deliver a surplus for Irish taxpayers of about €3.5bn, according to its management team if current market conditions remain favourable. - NAMA initiative to develop up to 20,000 housing units by 2020 subject to commercial viability. - Progress has been strong so far with 7,300 units completed from Jan 2014 May 2018; - Another 2,800 under construction and 8,500 have planning permission granted; - Planning applications lodged or will be lodged in 2018 for a further 8,600 units
+It remains on course, subject to market conditions, to redeem its small amount of subordinated debt by 2020. - NAMA could deliver a surplus for Irish taxpayers of about €3.5bn, according to its management team if current market conditions remain favourable. - NAMA initiative to develop up to 20,000 housing units by 2020 subject to commercial viability. - ▶ Progress has been strong so far with 9,700 units completed from 2014 2018; - Another 3,000 under construction or have had funding approved; - ▶ A further 6,400 have planning permission granted.